IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 ## For Use in an Isaacscript Mod

-Use the `isaacscript init` tool to automatically set up a new mod that has `isaacscript-lint` as a dependency and a starting `eslintrc.js` config file.
+Use the `isaacscript init` tool to automatically set up a new mod that has `isaacscript-lint` as a dependency and a starting `eslintrc.cjs` config file.

 <br>